-We will be offering more physically distanced Outdoor Practice Labs in Toronto this Spring when it is safe to do so, and adhere to Ontario Health’s recommendations for outdoor gatherings.
+Physically distanced Outdoor Practice Labs may be offered in Toronto when it is safe to do so.
+We will adhere to Ontario Health’s recommendations for outdoor gatherings.
 Our team will set up clear physical distancing marks and ask that you please bring and wear a mask.

-Our Moving Connections facilitators will lead a warm-up and guide the sequence of choreography.
+Our Moving Connections facilitators will lead a warm-up and guide participants through the choreographed sequence.

 Outdoor practice from Fall 2020; Photos by Drew Berry